rstropek/wasm-workshop/readme.md

 Note that for Wasm Tools, the languge toolings for [Rust](https://component-model.bytecodealliance.org/language-support/rust.html) and [JavaScript](https://component-model.bytecodealliance.org/language-support/javascript.html) are installed.

 Don't forget that there are [online alternatives to running WABT locally](https://webassembly.github.io/wabt/demo/)!

+*) Spin is currently disabled because of problems with running the installier in GitHub Actions.

 **NOTE:** See the [GitHub Repository](https://github.com/rstropek/wasm-workshop/) for lots of sample code to be used in the workshop.